mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads.
 * The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
 * The `-c` indicates the minimum completeness for archaeal and bacterial bins.
-* The `-x` indicates the minimum completeness for archaeal and bacterial bins.
+* The `-x` indicates the maximum contamination for archaeal and bacterial bins.
 * The `--q` indicates lower limit of quality for the filtering for the optional step of quality control (optional).

 In the final output folder the user can find: